rubengardner/battleship/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Row input| On entering a row input between 3 and 6, it direct's you to the column section.| PASS Row wrong input| On entering a row input diferent from 3 and 6, displays errors message and asks user for a valid input. | PASS
+Row input| On entering a row input between 3 and 6, it direct's you to the column section.| PASS Row wrong input| On entering a row input different from 3 and 6, displays an error message and asks the user for valid input| PASS
-Row blank enter| Displays error message and asks user to enter a valid input.| PASS Column input| On entering a column input between 3 and 6, it direct's you to the boat section.| PASS Column wrong input| On entering a column input diferent from 3 and 6, displays errors message and asks user for a valid input. | PASS
+Row blank enter| Displays error message and asks the user to enter a valid input.| PASS Column input| On entering a column input between 3 and 6, it direct's you to the boat section.| PASS Column wrong input| On entering a column input different from 3 and 6, displays an error message and asks the user for valid input| PASS
-Column blank enter| Displays error message and asks user to enter a valid input.| PASS
+Column blank enter| Displays an error message and asks the user to enter a valid input.| PASS

 Testing screenshot: